SIGN PETITION

 - Damage, failure, or combustion of solar panels could release hazardous materials (e.g., lead, cadmium, PFAS) into air, soil and groundwater

-- Electrical storms (lightening) can set panels on fire
+- Electrical storms (lightening) can set panels on fire in addition to system malfunction

 - Mitigation: